MicrosoftDocs/customer-insights/ci-docs/data/export-azure-data-lake-storage-gen2.md

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]

 Store your data from Dynamics 365 Customer Insights - Data in a Data Lake Storage Gen2 account or use it to transfer your data to other applications.

+> [!TIP]
+> To achieve fastest data syncing to ADLS gen we recommend using [Dataverse's data linking service](/power-apps/maker/data-platform/azure-synapse-link-data-lake).
+This is the best solution for our [tables in Dataverse]([url](/dynamics365/customer-insights/data/tables#customer-insights---data-tables-in-dataverse)).

 ## Prerequisites